 He has a wide breadth of technical skills, Internet knowledge, and experience across the spectrum of online development in the service of building and improving online properties for multiple clients.
-He enjoys creating site architecture and infrastructure, backend development using open source toolsets (PHP, MySQL, Apache, Linux, and others (that is, LAMP), frontend development with CSS and HTML/XHTML.
+He enjoys creating site architecture and infrastructure, backend development using open source toolset (PHP, MySQL, Apache, Linux, and others (that is LAMP)), frontend development with CSS and HTML/XHTML.

-I want to thank my loving wife, Maria Akther, for her great support.
+He would like to thank his loving wife, Maria Akter, for her support.